-Helen Warren successfully defends alleged gang member at Luton Crown Court
+Helen Chenery successfully defends alleged gang member at Luton Crown Court

 Helen Warren, solicitor advocate at our Milton Keynes branch of chambers, was recently led by Craig Harris of Furnival Chambers in the defence of an individual charged as part of Operation Kruse.
 Their combined skill, tactical astuteness and determination lead to their client being acquitted following a lengthy trial at Luton Crown Court.